MoviePass operations under investigation by New York AG

 MoviePass drew in millions of subscribers, luring them with a $10 monthly rate.
 But that proved costly.
 Because MoviePass typically pays theaters the full cost of tickets — $15 or more in big cities — a single movie can put the service in the red.
 At one point Helios and Matheson had to take out a $5 million emergency loan to pay its payment processors after missed payments resulted in service outages.

 Over the summer MoviePass walked back a planned 50 percent price increase following a subscriber backlash.
-But the company made plans to impose a cap of three movies per month, instead of one every day.
+But the company imposed a cap of three movies per month, instead of one every day.

-Shares of Helios and Matheson Analytics Inc., which is in danger of being delisted by Nasdaq because they had fallen to about a penny, plunged in morning trading.
+Shares of Helios and Matheson Analytics Inc., which is in danger of being delisted by Nasdaq because they had fallen to about a penny, plunged in afternoon trading Thursday.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)